sohanlaxmicoin/go/services/orbit/internal/docs/reference/errors/stale-history.md

 ## Attributes

-As with all errors Horizon returns, `stale_history` follows the [Problem Details for HTTP APIs](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00) draft specification guide and thus has the following attributes:
+As with all errors Orbit returns, `stale_history` follows the [Problem Details for HTTP APIs](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00) draft specification guide and thus has the following attributes:

 | Attribute | Type   | Description                                                                                                                     |
 | --------- | ----   | ------------------------------------------------------------------------------------------------------------------------------- |